Multifamily Bridge Loans: Close in 14 – 30 days (asset-based) · 9% – 13% Fixed, Interest-Only

 Cash-Out Refinance — Mature Value-Add Play

 You've held the deal 3–5 years, rents are stabilized, occupancy is 95%+, appraisal shows material cap-rate compression.
-Cash-out bridge pulls out appreciated equity at 70–75% LTV for 1031 redeployment or new acquisition, then refinances into agency permanent debt.
+Asset-based 50% LTV cash-out pulls equity against current as-is value with property-only underwriting; full-doc 65%–70% LTV is the institutional alternative for sponsors with the documentation cycle.
+Then refinance into agency permanent debt.

-Original GP wants out; you want to recapitalize and reset the partnership structure.
-Bridge funds the partner buyout + brings fresh debt capital onto the deal, then refinances into agency debt at stabilization.
+Original GP wants out under pressure; you want to recapitalize and reset the partnership structure on a defined timeline.
+Asset-based 50% LTV bridge funds the partner buyout against as-is value — property-first underwriting, no FICO floor on the new sponsor.
+Then refinance into agency debt at stabilization.

 1031 Exchange Multifamily Replacement

 You sold a commercial property and need to identify + close on a multifamily replacement within 180 days.
-Bridge closes inside the 1031 window; agency refinance is pre-mapped for 12–18 months post-close when stabilization completes.
+Asset-based 50% LTV bridge closes fast inside the 1031 window without the full-doc diligence cycle; full-doc 65%–70% LTV path is the alternative when the sponsor and timing support it.
+Agency refinance is pre-mapped post-stabilization.

 Discounted Note Purchase + Reposition

 You're buying a distressed multifamily mortgage note at 60–80% of par from a regional bank or CDO special servicer.
-Bridge funds the note purchase + foreclosure costs; you complete the foreclosure, reposition the asset, and refinance at stabilization.
+PeerSense's 50% LTV asset-based bridge funds the note purchase + foreclosure costs against par or as-is value — property + exit drive underwriting, no FICO floor.
+You complete the foreclosure, reposition the asset, then refinance at stabilization.

 Multifamily Bridge Loans — Frequently Asked Questions